 Cup Perfection™ begins with us but ultimately, it finishes with you.
 How you care for and prepare your coffee and tea once you get it home can dramatically affect its flavor.
 Here are some proven techniques we have learned and refined through experience.

 We begin with premium green coffee beans selected from the finest coffee growing regions spanning the equator.
-Our Artisan Coffee Roast produces a heavy-bodied, bold coffee while enhancing its inherent flavor.
+Our Artisan Coffee Roast produces medium-bodied and heavy-bodied, bold coffees while enhancing inherent flavor.
 We then take every step necessary, including strict handling practices, to ensure that our fresh, hand roasted coffees are provided to you fresh off the coffee roaster.

 Freshness is our commitment.
 Coffee is a highly perishable item; one that loses both its flavor and freshness over a very short period of time if not handled properly from the second the beans pour from the roaster.
 Our coffee is hand packaged in a custom, one way valve bag and sealed within minutes.
 Fresh roasted coffee out gases CO2 for hours after leaving the roaster.
 This process forces most of, if not all, the residual oxygen (the primary enemy of roasted coffee) out of the bag.
 Speed is important because the coffee began oxidizing the moment it left the roaster and has already begun its attack on the fragile flavors.